 From Westfjords to the Eastfjords

 Longer hiking trails and some of the country’s favourites are Laugavegur and Fimmvörðuháls Hiking Trails, Hornstrandir Nature Reserve in the Westfjords (as voted No.1 for Regional Destination in 2022 by Lonely Planet) and Víknaslóðir Hiking Trails in the Eastfjords.

 Smaller hiking trails can be found within Iceland’s beautiful National Parks and draw attention from travellers for their camping options nestled within.
 Sprinkled with accessible campsites in all its corners, if you wish to camp outside one of the designated grounds, you’ll need permission from whoever owns the land.

-Friendly and curious puffins will cheer you up!
+Friendly and curious puffins will make an amazing backdrop photograph

 Wildlife in Iceland is rich with birdlife, marine mammals and land mammals that draw travellers to its shores each year.
 With historical stories outlining the arrival of some, it's no wonder that the land is surrounded by old folklore beliefs and rich heritage.